 "Termination Payment" has the meaning set forth in Section 2.2(c).

-"Unacceptable Credit Rating " means a Credit Rating of Baa or lower by Moody's Investors Service, Inc. or a rating of BB+ or below by Standard and Poor's Rating Services, or, with respect to any other rating service approved by Seller, a rating at or below a specified rating level determined by Seller at the time of approval of such rating service.
+"Unacceptable Credit Rating " means a Credit Rating of Baa or lower by Moody's Investors Service, Inc. or a rating of BB+ or below by Standard and Poor's Rating Services, or, with respect to any other rating service approved by Seller, a rating at or below an analogous rating level determined by Seller at the time of approval of such rating service.

 "Weekly Energy Schedule" has the meaning set forth in Section 3.2(a).